lightning-li/fabric-code-analysis/test.md

 ### 1.2 Why the fabric?

 Early blockchain technology serves a set of purposes but is often not well-suited for the needs of specific industries.
 To meet the demands of modern markets, the fabric is based on an industry-focused design that addresses the multiple and varied requirements of specific industry use cases, extending the learning of the pioneers in this field while also addressing issues such as scalability.
 The fabric provides a new approach to enable permissioned networks, privacy, and confidentially on multiple blockchain networks.

+#### 2.1.2 Blockchain Services
+Blockchain services manage the distributed ledger through a peer-to-peer protocol, built on HTTP/2.
+The data structures are highly optimized to provide the most efficient hash algorithm for maintaining the world state replication.
+Different consensus (PBFT, Raft, PoW, PoS) may be plugged in and configured per deployment.

+#### 2.1.3 Chaincode Services
+Chaincode services provides a secured and lightweight way to sandbox the chaincode execution on the validating nodes.
+The environment is a “locked down” and secured container along with a set of signed base images containing secure OS and chaincode language, runtime and SDK layers for Go, Java, and Node.js.
+Other languages can be enabled if required.